JuliaLang/julia/doc/manual/types.rst

-and :ref:`conversions <man-conversion>`, it is difficult to explain the utility of the singleton type construct, but in short, it allows one to specialize function behavior on specific type *values*, rather just kinds of types, which is all that would be possible in the absence of singleton types.
+and :ref:`conversions <man-conversion>`, it is difficult to explain the utility of the singleton type construct, but in short, it allows one to specialize function behavior on specific type *values*.
 This is useful for writing methods (especially parametric ones) whose behavior depends on a type that is given as an explicit argument rather than implied by the type of one of its arguments.